saraalite/saraalite/README.md

 ## I am a front end developer 👩🏻‍💻

 I love human and tech languages.
-At the university I studied translation and Interpreting where I learned English 🇬🇧 and French 🇫🇷 for years and I have even studied some Romanian 🇷🇴 and Spanish sign language 🧏‍♀️ , so now I am focusing on learning tech languages with the same passion.
+At the university I studied translation and Interpreting and I learned English 🇬🇧 and French 🇫🇷 for years.
+I have even studied some Romanian 🇷🇴 and Spanish sign language 🧏‍♀️ , so now I am focusing on learning tech languages with the same passion.

-I decided to study a bootcamp to become a front end developer and...here am I!
+After I discovered that I actually loved coding I decided to study a bootcamp to become a front end developer and...here am I!

 Below you can check some of the projects that I started during the course, remember that some of them are not finished yet, but I am working on them.
 Comments and improvements are welcome!